frutik/gcp_docker_worker/README.md

 PARTS:

-- image: packer stuff for a base image of the worker
+- image: packer stuff for a base image of the worker (adds mostly docker support and cloud-init stuff)
 - cloud_functions: source code of the functions

 TODO: